Shilldon/cookbook/README testing.md

 * Add
     * Favourite 'star' automated testing undertaken, see above
-    * Add - automated testing undertaken, see above
+    * Add - automated testing undertaken, see above.
+Users undertook manual testing, inputting a wide array of entries into the form.
+Users were encouraged to input non-standard and unexpected responses to form queries.
     * Home - correctly takes the user to the index page

 * Edit
     * Favourite 'star' automated testing undertaken, see above
-    * Update - automated testing undertaken, see above
+    * Update - automated testing undertaken, see above.
+Users undertook manual testing, inputting a wide array of entries into the form.
+Users were encouraged to input non-standard and unexpected responses to form queries.
     * Home - correctly takes the user to the index page

 * Display recipe